anneyoung27/selenium_web_automation/README.md

       - Open Account

 ### 3. Viewing the reports
-The test reports can be found in:
+The test reports can be found in:<br />
 ```./reports```<br />
 The report will be generated upon execution and will include screenshots if any failures occur during the testing process.